Normanton on Trent

 built and endowed this school for four pounds a year for the education of ten poor children belonging to this parish Anno Dom 1776".

-There are two public houses, however there are no shops.
+There are two public houses (The Square and Compass and The Crown), however there are no shops.
 The nearest shop is the Co-Op, in Sutton-on-Trent.
 There is a Primary school in Normanton-on-Trent, St.Matthews C of E Primary school.